 - Around 22-25 UO credits per semester.
 This may include a mix of content classes, which are typically worth 3 UO credits each, and Japanese language classes, which are typically worth 2-3 UO credits each.

-For more information about the HUSTEP program and courses, click here.
+For more information about program and courses, visit the HUSTEP website.

 Japanese Language and Culture Studies Program (JLCSP)